Zi4Sec/shadowsocks-v2ray-tls/README.md

-Using this project, you can run a shadowsocks proxy by its v2ray plugin.
+Using this project, you can run a docker-based shadowsocks proxy by its v2ray plugin.

 It originates from https://github.com/AhmadRafiee/shadowsocks-with-v2ray and gives some extra elaboration.